 Articles and Book Chapters

-“Property and Possession” in A Cultural History of Law in the Age of Enlightenment, Rebecca Probert and John Snape eds., Bloomsbury Press, 2019
+“Property and Possession” in A Cultural History of Law in the Age of Enlightenment, Rebecca Probert and John Snape eds., London: Bloomsbury Academic Press, 2019.

-“Jurisdictional Controversy and the Credibility of Common Law,” in Questioning Credible Commitment: New Approaches to the Rise of Financial Capitalism, D’Maris Coffman, Larry Neal and Adrian Leonard eds., Macroeconomic Policy Making Series, Cambridge University Press, 2013
+“Jurisdictional Controversy and the Credibility of Common Law,” in Questioning Credible Commitment: New Approaches to the Rise of Financial Capitalism, D’Maris Coffman, Larry Neal and Adrian Leonard eds., Macroeconomic Policy Making Series, Cambridge: Cambridge University Press, 2013.

 “Gender and the Development of Forensic Science: A Case Study,” The English Historical Review, Vol. 123, No. 503, August 2008: 924-946.
 Winner of the Walter D. Love Prize for the best article in any field of British Studies, awarded by the North American Conference on British Studies, 2009